Tecmo's Deception: Invitation to Darkness

-Tecmo's Deception: Invitation to Darkness is a role-playing video game released by Tecmo in 1996 for the original PlayStation.
+Tecmo's Deception: Invitation to Darkness is a 1996 action role-playing video game developed and published by Tecmo for the PlayStation.
 Although often referred to simply as "Deception", the game's official title is Tecmo's Deception.
-Tecmo's Deception was released as Kokumeikan (刻命館) in Japan, and as Devil's Deception in Europe.
+Tecmo's Deception was released as Kokumeikan (刻命館) in Japan, and as Devil's Deception in Europe by Sunsoft.
 The game inverts the common tropes of role-playing video games by placing the player in the role of an evil lord who must use traps and monsters to kill the adventuring parties which invade his castle.
 As the story progresses, the player character learns he has been the victim of multiple deceptions, and must decide whether to proceed with his plan to revive the Devil or convert to the cause of good.

 The game is the first in the Deception series.
 It was a critical success, with reviewers particularly praising the originality of the game's concept.

 Premise and gameplay

 Tecmo's Deception is a real-time role-playing video game (RPG), resembling the trap-em-up genre of games, such as Night Trap and Double Switch.
 The primary object of the game is to dispatch intruders through the positioning and activation of traps.

-The player takes on the role of an unjustly executed man, who pleads to the forces of darkness to spare his life at the moment of his demise.
+The player takes on the role of a man about to be unjustly executed, who pleads to the forces of darkness to spare his life at the moment of his intended demise.
 Satan grants his request, and gives him command over the 'Castle of the Damned'.
 Many visitors are drawn to the fortress: some for power, some for salvation, and some for something as simple as shelter.

 Each time a party of intruders arrive, the player is given access to a 2D map of the castle from which they can place traps by spending Magic Points (a form of currency in the game, as there is no maximum MP) or add rooms by spending gold.
 When done with this, gameplay proceeds from a first-person perspective in a texture-mapped 3D environment.
 Unlike most trap-em-up games, the player must pursue intruders and activate traps in person, rather than remotely.
 The story will take various paths depending on the choices the player makes.